wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup.md

 - Sonarworks SoundID Reference - speaker and headphones environmental EQ software.
 - Audacity Audio Editor for editing and mastering mixes uploaded to Mixcloud
 - hueDynamic for syncing Phillips Hue lights to the music on my stream
-- Hye Sync (official app) for syncing Phillips Hue lights to movies, games etc
+- Hye Sync (official app) for syncing Phillips Hue lights to movies, games, etc
 - PlexAmp and Plex for streaming audio and video from my Plex server at highest quality
 - VLC for video playback
 - HandBrake for transcoding and compressing video
 - OBS Studio and Streamlabs OBS
 - Resolume Avenue 7 for visuals for my DJ stream
-- Resolume Wire for creating custom beatsynced visualisations for my stream
+- Resolume Wire for creating custom beat-synced visualisations for my stream
 - Paint.net open source graphics program for simple crops and photo editing
 - Aiseesoft Blu-ray Player (lifetime licence) for playing unripped Blu-rays on my PC
-- Bome MIDI Translator Classic (lifetime licence) for translating MIDI events to keypresses - useful for complex streaming setups
+- Bome MIDI Translator Classic (lifetime licence) for translating MIDI events to key presses - useful for complex streaming setups
 - Various free emulation tools for decrypting/anti-DRMing copies of video game console optical disks and getting them in a playable state for use in an emulator

 ## Gaming Laptop